 Though permaculture is more than just a way to garden, that is primarily the work I did with David Shaw and Cameron Salomon on the property where David lives.
 I’ve learned so much more about gardening than I ever thought I would, mainly because I hadn’t realized before how much goes into it.

-In the past, I helped out in my parent’s garden, worked on family friend’s farms as a child, and even had my own tiny beds that my college housemates and I tended to.
+In the past, I helped out in my parent’s garden, worked on family friends’ farms as a child, and my college housemates and I had tiny garden beds.
 Nothing was as in depth as this internship.

-This time, I wasn’t simply being told what to do or using my scarce knowledge of watering or transplanting.
-I was told the why and how of things, and perhaps most importantly, understanding the ways that working with the earth pertains to permaculture.
+This time, I learned the why and how of the things I was doing.
+Perhaps most importantly, I understood the ways that working with the earth pertains to permaculture.

 However, I did more than gardening.
-Helping out at the Santa Cruz Permaculture booth at Open Streets Watsonville was a perfect example of how to introduce the philosophy of permaculture to the public.
-This event provides access to various local organizations around Santa Cruz that are devoted to community and sustainability.
+Helping out at the Santa Cruz Permaculture booth at Open Streets Watsonville allowed me to introduce permaculture to the public.
+Attendees learn about organizations in the area devoted to sustainability and resilient communities.

-I also worked on the Bioregional Directory, which will be an online listing of local resources.
+In addition, I worked on the Bioregional Directory, which will be an online listing of local resources.
 It’s sort of like a yellow pages but for local and sustainable businesses, resources, and organizations–a “green pages”!
-The Bioregional Directory project exposed me to a lot of information about the different types of permaculture and the businesses around Santa Cruz that are aligned with those ideals.
+Through the Bioregional Directory project, I learned about many local and sustainable businesses in Santa Cruz.

 What have you learned in this internship?

 I have gained a lot of new knowledge and experiences through this internship that I am excited to continue pursuing.
-I’ve really enjoyed learning more about the earth, the species of flora and fauna that reside in it, how to cultivate the land, and of course various gardening techniques.
+For instance, I’ve really enjoyed learning more about the earth and the species of flora and fauna that reside in it.
+It’s been fun gaining skills in cultivating the land and various gardening techniques.

-Over the course of these ten weeks, I have learned skills like plant identification, methods for digging beds, how to set irrigation lines, the hazards of bamboo encroaching on a garden, and different approaches to composting.
+Over the course of these ten weeks, I have learned skills like plant identification and methods for digging beds.
+I’ve set up irrigation lines, witnessed the hazards of bamboo encroaching on a garden, and learned different approaches to composting.

 What are your plans for the future?

 I’ve realized through this internship that I would love to be involved in some sort of permaculture community.
-When I graduate from UC Santa Cruz, I will look into different positions for environmental anthropology so I can continue to explore permaculture in the context of my studies at UCSC.
+When I graduate from UC Santa Cruz, I will look into different positions for environmental anthropology.
+I hope to continue to explore permaculture in the context of my studies at UCSC.

-There is so much work to be done, and this internship was a wonderful stepping-stone in the direction that I want to be going!
+I know there is a lot more work to be done in my journey.
+This internship was a wonderful stepping-stone in the direction that I want to be going!

 We wish Kaylee all the best in her adventures after graduating!

-If you are a currently enrolled university or community college student in the local area interested in an internship with Santa Cruz Permaculture, please contact us at email@example.com.
+Santa Cruz Permaculture accepts currently enrolled university or community college students in the local area as interns.
+For more information, please contact us at email@example.com.